Top tips for first time Europe river cruisers

 ‘Why are you getting rid of all this stuff?’ the purchaser enquired.
 The vendor merrily replied: ‘Why do I need this old junk?
 I’ve taken up cruising’.

-So, it seems, have many Aussie baby-boomers, and one of the most popular options is European river cruising.
+So, it seems, have most Aussie baby-boomers, and one of the most popular options is European river cruising.
 Droves of retirees are pushing the boat out on all-inclusive cruises along the gentle waterways of what is still very much old-world Europe.

 Having completed a section of a river cruise along the Danube with Evergreen Tours — from picturesque Passau on the German-Austrian border to Hungary’s capital Budapest — it’s pretty easy to understand the attraction.
 Here are some top tips for first time Europe river cruisers.